-Michael McMillan, CFA, is director of Ethics Education at CFA Institute, where he was responsible for creating, sourcing, and developing educational content for CFA Institute members and investment professionals in the area of ethics and professional standards.
+Michael McMillan, CFA, is director of ethics education at CFA Institute, where he is responsible for creating, sourcing, and developing educational content for CFA Institute members and investment professionals in the area of ethics and professional standards.
 Previously, he was a professor of accounting and finance at Johns Hopkins University’s Carey School of Business and George Washington University’s School of Business.
 Prior to his career in academia, McMillan was a securities analyst and portfolio manager at Bailard, Biehl, and Kaiser and at Merus Capital Management.
 He is a certified public accountant (CPA) and a chartered investment counselor (CIC).
 McMillan holds a BA from the University of Pennsylvania, an MBA from Stanford University, and a PhD in accounting and finance from George Washington University.
 Topical Expertise: Financial Statement Analysis · Standards, Ethics, and Regulations (SER)

 SAC Capital Advisors has agreed to plead guilty to insider trading violations, but owner Steven A. Cohen still faces SEC charges that he failed to “reasonably supervise two of his senior employees who engaged in insider trading under his watch.”
 These charges should make all investment professionals with supervisory responsibilities stop and think about whether they are “reasonably supervising” their employees.

 Willful blindness on the part of investment professionals, financial institutions, and investors was a contributing factor to the 2008 crisis.
 What can be done to prevent it from happening again?

 The stories of disgraced former UBS traders Tom Hayes and Kweku Adoboli illustrate the perils faced by young professionals just as their talents and high potential are beginning to get recognized.